Security Audit

 Laptop data security is an absolute must.
 Just having a login password won't cut it, either, because any half competent criminal (or an I.T. guy like me) can bypass that.
 Full disk encryption (such as BitLocker) combined with a strong password and aggressive lockout policy is the solution.

 And don't think that having no user data on your laptop protects you.
 All your website bookmarks and stored passwords are (likely) on the laptop as well.
 And that's okay; stored passwords relieve you from having to remember passwords so they can be unique, longer, and more complex, which is a very good thing.
 But those stored passwords also let a criminal access your online accounts with ease.
-There's ways to fix that by using full disk encryption.
+There's ways to fix that by using full disk encryption, such as BitLocker (Windows) and FileVault (Mac).

 It's bad enough if a laptop with your personal info is stolen.
 But what if the laptop has sensitive client information on it?
 Or access to sensitive online accounts that contained such information?
 That could be a ruinously expensive, extinction-level event for your company.
 Upward 60% of companies, usually smaller ones, that experience a severe data breach are bankrupt within six months.